 Using a hands-on approach, students will explore major anatomical and physiological concepts.
-Cytological and anatomical concepts will be investigated through models, preserved minks, and the dissection of preserved tissues.
-Physiological concepts will be examined though in-class experiments.
+Cytological and anatomical concepts will be investigated through models.
+Physiological concepts will be examined though in-class experiments as well as dissection of preserved pigs, and cadaver observation.